calebthebrewer/sa.muel.be-hugo/content/post/run-docker-on-hyper-v-with-docker-machine.md

 Next, create a *Virtual Network Switch*.
 Pick *internal* as type.

 Then go to your Network Connections, open the properties of your active internet connection and share the connection with the newly created virtual network switch.
-This will make sure that the IP of the boot2docker VM never changes and it still has internet acccess.
+This will make sure that the IP of the boot2docker VM never changes and it still has internet access.

 ## Download and *install* Docker Machine

 You don't need Docker Toolbox if you're not going to use Oracle VirtualBox.
-Just download the latest version of Docker Machine from [GitHub](https://github.com/docker/machine/releases/), rename it to *docker-machine.exe* and put it in your PATH.
+Just download the latest version of Docker Machine from [GitHub](https://github.com/docker/machine/releases/), rename it to `docker-machine.exe` and put it in your *PATH*.
 That's all there is to it.

 ## Create a new Docker Machine with the Hyper-V driver